 1. Faculty Advisor: the student's assigned advisor reviews and approves the proposed practicum as being relevant to the student's program track and career interests.
-The advisor must also endorse the student's suitability as well as his or her academic and technical abilities for a given practicum experience.
+The advisor must also endorse the student's suitability as well as his or her cognitive ability for a given practicum experience.

 2. Department Practicum Coordinator: Corey Adams, (ca2594@cumc.columbia.edu).
-The Department Practicum Coordinator is responsible for supervision of the practicum experience once the faculty and practicum advisors have approved the general concept and basic objectives for a given practicum.
+The Department Practicum Coordinator is responsible for supervision of the practicum experience once the faculty and practicum advisors have approved the general concept and basic ob ectives for a given practicum.